Chapter 4

 For Those Who Are Not Yet Born Again Believers

-To put the message or point of this study in its proper context for you, let us first read an excerpt of Jesus conversation with the Pharisee named Nicodemus.
+To put the message or point of this study in its proper context, let us first read an excerpt of Jesus conversation with the Pharisee named Nicodemus.
 The passage of interest is in,

 John 3:1-7